 The aim of the workshop, affectionately referred to as the FRAMily meeting, is to share experiences from research and practice using the FRAM to analyse activities - how something has happened, how something happens, or how something could happen.
 Users are encouraged to share their experiences of from using the method, its strengths and weaknesses, and to provide ideas for further developments and enhancements.
+The workshop is sponsored by the Danish Association of Patient Safety.

 The workshop is open to everyone regardless of their level of experience with the FRAM; the topics of the workshop will address the uses of the FRAM in a variety of fields.
 Previous workshops have featured the FRAM in work studies, performance management, investigations, planning, and design in different industries as well as academia.